 Both Dr. Rod Straw and Dr. Wendy Archipow are board certified surgeons.
 This means they have undertaken extensive training and passed very stringent evaluation and examinations ensuring they are experts in small animal surgery.
 Your pets are in good hands.
 Not just the specialists performing the surgery but also the whole team of professionals, the state of the art equipment and the sterile, modern surgery suites and recovery area advantage pets undergoing surgery at BVSC.

-BVSC’s team of professionals in surgery includes our resident, Dr. Marvin Kung, who has passed his Membership examinations in small animal surgery.
-By passing this examination, Marvin has shown he understands and is very knowledgeable about small animal surgery.
-Marvin is also in his final year of training for the Australian and New Zealand College of Veterinary Science Fellowship in surgery as well as the American College of Veterinary Surgeons speciality boards.
-Our intern in surgery is Dr. Tristram Bennett who is now on his way to follow in Marvin's footsteps and he has already shown his strong interest and native talent in surgery.
+BVSC’s team of professionals in surgery include our resident, Dr. Marvin Kung, and our intern, Dr. Jacqui Scott, have passed their Membership examinations in small animal surgery.
+By passing these examinations, Marvin and Jacqui have shown they understand and are very knowledgeable about small animal surgery.
 Our surgery nurses, Amanda and Melissa, are very experienced and well trained.
 They coordinate the care of surgical patients with the specialists, resident and intern and also the hospital nurses and critical care staff.

 Our three surgical suites have surgery specific air quality control and are on isolated air-conditioning systems ensuring the most sterile environment.
 The anesthesia equipment and monitoring devices are modern and accurate.
 Every piece of our equipment is fully serviced to ensure proper function.
 Our surgeons enjoy LED cool, bright surgery lamp systems, digital, high definition, radiography monitors, and the latest in electrocautery, orthopaedic and soft tissue instrumentation.